TheThingsNetwork/lorawan-stack/doc/content/guides/connecting-gateways/thethingskickstartergateway/_index.md

 Click the **Show Advanced Options** button and enter the following fields:

 1. **Account Server**: The URL of The Things Stack.
-If you're using a port other that `:443` then append that to the URL.
+If you're using a port other than `:443` then append that to the URL.
 2. **Gateway Key**: The API Key that you created earlier.
 3. Click **Save** when done.